sebfest/homepage/README.md

-# Source files for personal homepage
+# My personal homepage

-This project folder contains all source files that I use for my personal web page.
+This project folder contains all source files that I use for my personal home page.